 Note: This blog post is from 2011.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.This is something that I find nearly no one has talked about, as a problem and solution.
+And I may revise the content as necessary.This is something that I find nearly no one has talked about, as a problem and solution.
 Did you know that by default, a single request doing a CFDOCUMENT may cause CF to execute several additional requests, each doing a CFHTTP to grab any images on the page? even if the images could be found locally on the server?
 This can be quite tragic.

 The good news is that the problem can be solved using the simple LOCALURL attribute.
 The bad news is that you have to do it at all, and that if you don't do it, it can have such unfortunate and unexpected impact.
 (And just as bad, again, is that hardly anyone has talked about it.)
 This entry will elaborate on the issue (and a couple of other possible CFDocument performance issues, as a bonus.)